Developer Guide

 • kedge-hub — Hub cluster with kedge-hub installed

-• kedge-agent — Agent cluster (empty, ready for agent deployment)
+• kedge-agent — Worker cluster (empty, ready for agent deployment)

 3. Follow the printed instructions